scipy-conference/scipy_proceedings/papers/blaine_mooers/mooersblaine.rst

 To overcome this problem, we supply snippets that demonstrate how to transform the output and that can be used as templates by the users.

 These commands are becoming harder to find as the on-line documentation has been migrating to serving only the GUI interface.
-The bash script files that run the phenix commands can be found by running
+The bash script files that run the Phenix commands can be found by running

 .. code-block:: bash

     !ls /Applications/phenix-*/build/bin/phenix.\*

-These shell scripts invoke Python scripts that capture the command line arguments and pass them to the phenix Python interpreter.
+These shell scripts invoke Python scripts that capture the command line arguments and pass them to the Phenix Python interpreter.

 .. code-block:: bash